 - How much can you afford?
 The No. 1 consideration in doling out tips is how much you can spend.
 If your budget is pinched, a show of consideration (like a batch of cookies, a lovely note of thanks, or a kind deed) is a perfectly acceptable alternative.

 - For what professions is tipping factored into pay?
-This is a very important factor to consider because an issue of livelihood is at stake.
+This is a very important factor to consider, since an issue of livelihood is often at stake.
 For folks whose jobs pay less than standard, tipping doesn't mean luxury; it means subsistence.
 Examples of these jobs include wait staff, guides, drivers, and others in the hospitality industry.